akinaritsugo/demo-teams-chatgpt/aoai-chatbot/README.md

 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

 ## Deploy the bot to Azure

-This bot was generated using the Empty bot template.
-Unmodified, it's not practical to deploy an empty bot to Azure, as it doesn't have any conversational behavior yet.
-After making modifications to the bot and testing it locally, you can deploy it to Azure to make it accessible from anywhere.
-To learn how, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete set of deployment instructions.
+To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.

 ## Further reading